FedericoPonzi/SimpleChat/README.md

 Compile and run the Project
 ====================
-Open the directory of the project's main file (SimpleChat.java) and use the java compiler:
+Open the directory "simplechat" and use the java compiler:

 javac SimpleChat.java

 Then type:

 java SimpleChat

-Now you will asked to insert the host and the host's port.
+Now you will asked to insert the host to connect with.
+If someone has connected to you, just click on enter to start chatting.
 Provided this information, you will start chatting with your buddy.

 TODO:
 ================
 A Small todo list:
-Crypted Chat,
+* Crypted Chat,
-A GUI,
+* A GUI,
-When your server accept a connection from someone, your client must connect to your opponten's Server.
+* Fix the Exit button